Jesús Vázquez (television presenter): Biography

-Apart from Operación Triunfo and Survivor, in 2007 Vázquez hosted reality show Nadie es perfecto, and in 2009, game shows Guerra de sesos alongside Almudena Cid, and Mi familia contra todos.
-In 2010 the last seasons Operación Triunfo and Survivor that featured Vázquez aired and he presented reality dating show I Love Escassi.
+Apart from Operación Triunfo and Survivor, in 2007, Vázquez hosted the reality show Nadie es perfecto, and in 2009, game shows Guerra de sesos alongside Almudena Cid, and Mi familia contra todos.
+In 2010, the last seasons Operación Triunfo and Survivor that featured Vázquez aired and he presented reality dating show I Love Escassi.

 When Telecinco and Cuatro merged into Mediaset España in 2011, it was decided that Vázquez would become a visible face of Cuatro.
-In Cuatro he hosted game show Uno para ganar (Spanish adaptation of Minute to Win It) and the fourth season of reality television game show Pekín Express.
+In Cuatro, he hosted the game show Uno para ganar (Spanish adaptation of Minute to Win It) and the fourth season of the reality television game show Pekín Express.

 In 2012, Vázquez moved back to Telecinco to host La Voz (Spanish version of The Voice).
-Since then he has also hosted talent shows La Voz Kids, Pequeños Gigantes, Levántate, Me lo dices o me lo cantas and Factor X.
+Since then, he has also hosted the talent shows La Voz Kids, Pequeños Gigantes, Levántate, Me lo dices o me lo cantas and Factor X.

 In 2016, Vázquez joined Got Talent España on its first season as one of the four judges.
 In 2017, Vázquez hosted Proyecto Bullying, a docu-show that centered on school bullying that will air on Cuatro.

 Personal life

-In November 2005 Vázquez married Roberto Cortés.
+In November 2005, Vázquez married Roberto Cortés.